 Caring for yourself while you are caring for someone else

-In order to offer support to another person regarding problems they might be having with alcohol and/or other drug use, it’s important to look after your own health and wellbeing.
-It is normal for people close to someone with problematic alcohol and/or other drug use issues to experience a large range of conflicting emotions.
-These could include feelings of concern, worry, fear, isolation, anger, anxiety, shame, hopelessness, frustration, fear and stigma.
+In order for us to offer support to another person regarding alcohol and/or other drug use, it’s important that we look after our own health and wellbeing.
+It is normal for people close to someone who is working through alcohol and/or other drug use issues to experience a large range of conflicting emotions.
+These could include feelings of isolation, anger, anxiety, shame, hopelessness, frustration, fear and stigma.
 People in this situation can also feel that they are solely responsible for resolving the issue, which can lead to them feeling overwhelmed and burnt out.

 Tips for looking after yourself

-- it is okay to ask for help as you need support too;
+- It is okay to ask for help as you need support too.

-- allow yourself to experience mixed emotions over the situation;
+- Allow yourself to experience mixed emotions over the situation.

-- take time to do things for yourself.
-It is important that you continue to feel good about yourself;
+- Take time to do things for yourself.
+It is important that you continue to feel good about yourself.

-- keep in contact with other people in your social circles and maintain your own social network;
+- Keep in contact with other people in your social circles and maintain your own social network.

-- be aware that supporting someone through their alcohol and/or other drug use issue could trigger feelings and memories from your own past experiences;
+- Be aware that supporting someone through their alcohol and/or other drug use issue could trigger feelings and memories from your own past experiences.

 - Remember that when caring for someone affected by alcohol and/ or other drug use you have options as well.
 In some cases it may become unsafe for you to stay in a situation if you feel it is impacting negatively on you. •